tridimensionaal/Homework-CC3002-Final-Reality/README.md

 Broadly speaking for the combat the player has a group of characters to control and a group of enemies controlled by the computer.

----

-**The rest of the documentation is left for the users of this template to complete**